-- NEW: A TEPCO executive says a power outage caused delays in getting data
+- A TEPCO executive says a power outage caused delays in getting data

 - Tokyo Electric Power Co. announces its final report on the Fukushima Daiichi crisis